 The compare corpora method carries out the following process for every two selected corpora (an example for attribute ‘word’):

-- Chooses only top 500 words according to score (only highest values – positive or negative scores are considered).
+- Chooses only top 500 words according to the keyness score.

 - Makes arithmetic mean (average) of their scores.
-This average is the number expressing a similarity pair of corpora displayed in the result chart.
+The average is the number expressing a similarity of corpora displayed in the result chart.

 arithmetic mean (average) – the sum of a collection of numbers divided by the count of numbers in the collection